Zmrihawy/Webutvikling-project3/README.md

 Sorting items can be done by clicking "Sort by" button.
 It is possible to sort by name, price, category and so on.
 In addition
 It is possible to sort in ascending or descending order.
 Again, this is done on the server side.

+### Item Details
+To view details about a component, simply search for it (from the “Browse” link in the Navbar), expand on the result tab and click “Go to item page” button.
+This can also be accessed directly from the homepage by simply clicking on a component.

 ### Pagination
 We have a solid pagination endpoint that accepts many params and returns a list of components.
 This endpoint can do